Female student using calculator on phone

 Financial assistance

 Whether you are studying on the degree or master's programme, you should be entitled to financial assistance as long as you meet the eligibility criteria.
 This can be in the form of non-income assessed elements which include a basic grant and allowances for those with a disability.
-In addition, you may be entitled to receive income -assessed grants (based on either your own, your parents' income, or that of your spouse or civil partner) that could include a maintenance grant and allowances to assist with certain living costs:

 The exact criteria do vary, so we can only give general guidance here, for further up-to-date information please refer to the NHS Business Services Authority (NHSBSA) website.